jbayer/scm-buildpack/README.md

 ```

-## Issues
+## Issues and Roadmap

 * save the repo in the app's buildpack cache dir and just fetch changes
-* support branches and authentication
+* support authentication in a way that doesn't put credentials in log output
-* do not require GIT_URL env variable if the .gitbuildpack file has repo information
+* do not require SCM_URL env variable if the .gitbuildpack file has information
+* support other remote transports like FTP/SCP
 * more info logs